Mberic/experientialnft/README.md

 ## How it Works

-1. A user uploads a video to the DApp frontend.
-This video is converted to `base64` text and then sent to the **Relayer service**.
-The Relayer is in charge of chunking the data & sending it to the L2 network
+1. A user logs into the platform - we use **account abstraction**.
+The user uploads a video to the DApp frontend.
+This video is converted to a `base64` text.
+This input is segmented and the chunks are sent to a **Bundler**.
+The **Paymaster** sponsors user gas costs for submitting input to the **InputBox** contract.

-Some other info is sent when sending the `base64` text:
+When sending the `base64` text, we also send the following:

-- IPFS link for the `svg` avatar that will be used create an animation (This can also be provided later - See **Use cases**)
+- IPFS link for the `svg` avatar for the animation (This can also be provided later - See **Use cases**)

 2. The DApp backend receives the `base64` text and processes the video to detect human poses.
 If human poses are detected with \>0.65 accuracy, then we can store the pose objects (IPFS).
 We also extract some other info: